EU Declaration of Conformity (DoC)

 - Directive 2013/53/EU on recreational craft and personal watercraft requires a statement of the propulsion engine.

 Regulation (EC) 1935/2004 requires that food contact materials are accompanied by a written Declaration of Compliance stating that the materials comply with the applicable rules.
-Annex IV of Regulation (EU) No 10/2011 provides information about the information that is required for the declaration of compliance of plastic food contact materials.
+Annex IV of Regulation (EU) 10/2011 provides information about the information that is required for the declaration of compliance of plastic food contact materials.

 Your file in ProductIP